kbuika/predicting_house_prices/README.md

 seaborn

 # Accuracy
-60%
+At first my model had an accuracy of 60%, this is because I had not filtered my data.

-The accuracy is a little bit low mainly because i did not clean my dataset properly.
+After filtering my data properly, I got an accuracy of 92.7%.

 # Credits
 Stackoverflow